 A strong candidate will seek to provide optimal customer service independently, but they will also recognize an inability to fully meet a client’s needs and eagerly refer them to the best resource or personnel.

 This question assesses an ability to adapt.
 Flexibility is important when it comes to work, especially if you tend to have rotating responsibilities in a position.
 The candidate may share answers relating to their personal life or stick to their professional experiences.
-Either route is fine, but make sure they clearly identify a time that they were stressed.
+Either route is fine, but make sure they identify a time that they were stressed.

 Professional vulnerability demonstrates confidence and honesty; if they admit that they cracked under the pressure but can explain how they rebounded and now have a better understanding of their limits, great.